learning2hash/learning2hash.github.io/tutorial.md

 ![Dataset](./tutorial/lsh_evaluation.png)

-Hamming radius based search for a radius of zero is shown in Figure (b) in the above diagram (taken from the PhD thesis of [Sean Moran](https://era.ed.ac.uk/handle/1842/20390)).
+In Figure (b) above, we see an example of a Hamming radius-based search with a radius of zero, as illustrated in [Sean Moran's PhD thesis](https://era.ed.ac.uk/handle/1842/20390).

-In a nutshell this search methodology works by also looking in the collding bin and nearby bins that different from the current bin by a certain number of bits, up to a specific maximum radius.
-We can use the _itertools combinations_ function to enumerate all the bins that differ from the current bin with respect to a certain number of bits, up to a maximum radius of 10 bits.
-As well as returning neighbours in the same bin, we also return neighbours from the nearby bins.
+To break it down, this search method not only looks within the same bin but also explores nearby bins that differ by a specific number of bits, up to a defined radius.
+Using the `_itertools combinations_` function, we can generate all possible bins that differ by up to 10 bits from the current one.
+This allows us to retrieve neighbors not just from the original bin but from surrounding bins as well, significantly broadening the search results.

 ```python
 from itertools import combinations  # Used to generate combinations of bit positions for Hamming radius search